Continuation-of-Ashford/ashford-docs/modified_mechanics/items.md

 # Attunements

 ## Attunement Limits
-The maximum number of attunement slots is increased from `3` to `5`.
+The maximum number of attunement slots is increased by 2.

 *`Tip:` If you don't know, an attunement slot is the equivalent of an "equipment slot" employed by many video games.
 In D&D 5e, these slots are only used for magic items, but only for some of them.
 Look for the `(requires attunement)` property underneath the item name*.